sophiien/ip/README.md

 *eat lunch* task will be added to tasklist

 ```
-Added to my brain master:
+Added to list:
 [T][] eat lunch
-Currently I have 1 thing in my brain
+Currently I have 1 thing in list
 ```

 ### `deadline` - add deadline task